abpaolini/maxlaumeister.com/_posts/2015-7-16-how-to-limit-bandwidth-of-bitcoin-core-on-windows-mac-os-and-linux.md

 6. Exit your editor and make the script executable with the following command:

-    `chmod +x ./tc.sh`
+       chmod +x ./tc.sh

 7. Run the script as superuser:

-    `sudo ./tc.sh`
+       sudo ./tc.sh

 Your Bitcoin Core bandwidth will be throttled until you reboot your computer.
-The steps for getting the bash script to run on boot will vary depending on your Linux distribution.
+Optionally, you can set the script to run every time you boot your computer.
+Instructions for running scripts on boot will vary depending on your Linux distribution.
 On Ubuntu, [one of the ways to run a script on boot](http://askubuntu.com/a/1199/379181) is by adding the script to your `/etc/rc.local` file.

 ### Conclusion